 - Cardiovascular research

-All subthemes of ‘Endocrinology and Ageing’ try to implement their basic research data from the bench in the patient and the population, while at the same time answering the questions from studies in the population by working at the bench.
+All subthemes of ‘Endocrinology’ try to implement their basic research data from the bench in the patient and the population, while at the same time answering the questions from studies in the population by working at the bench.

 Keeping a constant eye on the clinical relevance of basic research for the patient and population at large and vice versa, has positioned these themes at a recognized high level in the scientific community, as can be demonstrated by e.g. the scientific output and obtained grants, both from national and international sources.
 In the following pages, each of the themes is described in more detail.

 Prof. dr. L.J.
 Hofland, Prof. dr. W.W. de Herder, Dr. R.A.
 Feelders, Dr. S.J.C.C.M.
 Neggers, Dr. J. Hofland, Dr. A. Iyer, Dr. J.A.M.J.L.
 Janssen, prof. dr E.F.C. van Rossum, and Prof. dr. Dr. A.J. van der Lely, Dept. of Internal Medicine; Section of Endocrinology

 This subtheme studies disorders in neuro-endocrinology, neuro-immunology and endocrine oncology.
 It develops new modalities for molecular imaging and treatment using peptide receptors as primary targets and aims to unravel the endocrine and immunological basis of important diseases in the community.